 Pets that roam outdoors are prone to numerous traumatic injuries.
-Fighting with other animals and getting hit by a car are some of the more common injuries we encounter.
+Fighting with other animals and getting hit by a car are some of the more common ones.
 This page shows a surgical procedure to correct an abdominal hernia in a cat that was hit by a car.

 Diagnosis with Radiography